jcamm3/irrigation-controller/README.md

 # Irrigation Controller

 ESPHome-based 3-zone irrigation controller with schedule automation, rain delay, manual cycle control, and a local web UI for configuration and monitoring.
-Designed for the LilyGO T-Relay ESP32 board.

 ## 🌿 Features